Stochastic Optimal Control with Side Information and Bayesian Learning: Introduction

-We summarize our contributions as follows: \begin{itemize}[nosep] \item We introduce a new model for stochastic optimal control with side information (observed context) and unknown randomness distribution.
-It provides a modeling framework for a wide range of application problems.
-For example, it can address portfolio optimization with side information such as time-varying economy factors. \item We propose a reformulation of the original problem by incorporating Bayesian learning of the context-conditional randomness distribution.
-The Bayesian learning approach sequentially updates the posterior distribution with observed context-randomness data, and the Bayesian average estimate of the cost function serves a surrogate of the original (unknown) objective. \item We theoretically show that the optimal value functions of the reformulated problem converge uniformly to the true value function as the data size increases.
+We summarize our contributions as follows: \begin{itemize} \item We introduce a new model for stochastic optimal control with side information (i.e., observed context) and unknown randomness distribution.
+It provides a modeling framework for a wide range of applications For example, it can address portfolio optimization with side information such as time-varying economic factors.
+As the topic of context-dependent randomness in the {\em static} setting is popular now with many recent publications, the current paper extends this to the dynamic framework. \item We propose a reformulation of the original problem by incorporating Bayesian learning of the context-conditional randomness distribution.
+The Bayesian learning approach sequentially updates the posterior distribution with observed context-randomness data, and the Bayesian average estimate of the cost function serves as a surrogate of the original (unknown) objective. \item We show that the optimal value functions of the reformulated problem converge uniformly to the true value function as the data size increases.
 We also develop a Bernstein--von Mises-type asymptotic normality result for the data-driven contextual optimal value. \end{itemize}